 Let us suppose that you’re selling a ‘travel mug’ on Amazon.com.
-If a customer from the United Kingdom visits Amazon.com in search of this particular mug, he or she will be unable to buy it (despite the fact that it is listed on the website) unless the customer is registered in the FBA export program.
+If a customer from the United Kingdom visits Amazon.com in search of this particular mug, he or she will be unable to buy it (even though it is listed on the website) unless the customer is registered in the FBA export program.
 If you join the program, however, that item will be accessible to that UK customer and other customers from over 100 countries across the globe at no additional cost to you.

 How Do You Get Involved in Amazon FBA Export Program?

-The products that are acceptable for export are identified by Amazon.
+Amazon identifies the products that are acceptable for export.
 Go to the Reports tab, pick Fulfillment, and then choose the Exportable Inventory report from your Seller Central dashboard.
-Amazon refreshes this data on a frequent basis, so if your things aren’t showing up right now, they could in the near future.
+Amazon refreshes this data frequently, so if your things aren’t showing up right now, they could soon.

-All you have to do now is joining the FBA Export program.
+All you have to do now is join the FBA Export program.
 To do so, go to Settings, Fulfillment by Amazon, Export Settings, and double-check that the marketplace where you’re selling is enabled.

 Limited Items in Amazon FBA Program

 For a variety of reasons, not everything can be exported.
 In addition to Amazon’s own internal policy constraints, there are certain trade limitations, product compliance requirements, transportation, and logistical limits.
 These may be related to the item’s category, weight, and size.